-- 99. Beyond the delivery of applications through the IAS, there can be demand for services that need to be carried at a specific level of quality that cannot be assured by the standard best effort delivery. - 100.
-Such services can be offered by providers of electronic communications to the public (PECPs), including providers of internet access services (ISPs), and providers of content, applications and services (CAPs). - 101.
-These providers are free to offer services referred to in Article 3(5), which BEREC refers to as specialised services26, only when various requirements are met.
-Article 3(5) provides the safeguards for the provisioning of specialised services which are characterised by the following features in Article 3 (5) first subparagraph: - they are services other than IAS services; - they are optimised for specific content, applications or services, or a combination thereof; - the optimisation is objectively necessary in order to meet requirements for a specific level of quality. - 102.
+31 Whereas NRAs are not competent to enforce the GDPR (Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation), https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02016R0679-20160504, they are in many countries empowered to the safeguards for the provisioning of specialised services which are characterised by the following features in Article 3 (5) first subparagraph:

+- they are services other than IAS services; - they are optimised for specific content, applications or services, or a combination thereof: - the optimisation is objectively necessary in order to meet requirements for a specific level of quality. - 102.
 Their provision is subject to a number of conditions in Article 3(5) second subparagraph, namely that: - the network capacity is sufficient to provide the specialised service in addition to any IAS provided; - specialised services are not usable or offered as a replacement for IAS; - specialised services are not to the detriment of the availability or general quality of the IAS for end-users. - 103.
 According to Recital 16, the service shall not be used to circumvent the provisions regarding traffic management measures applicable to IAS. - 104.
-All these safeguards aim to ensure the continued availability and general quality of best effort IAS.
+All these safeguards aim to ensure the continued availability and general quality of best effort IAS. - 105.
+NRAs should verify whether the application could be provided over IAS at the specific levels of quality which are objectively necessary in relation to the application, or whether they are instead set up in order to circumvent the provisions regarding traffic management measures applicable to IAS, which would not be allowed.